birdyboy18/Crumbl/README.md

 ###Remove elements

-*Remove each element in the nodelist from its parent.*
+*Removes each element in the nodes list from the DOM*

 **Expects:** No parameters